 In 1928, the International Astronomical Union cleared up the confusion by defining official boundaries for the constellations and reducing their number to 88.
 The sizes of these constellations vary greatly; some are even several times larger than their neighbours.
-Still, they extend across the celestial canopy without overlapping.
+Still, they extend across the canopy of heaven without overlapping.

-Today, 13 mythical figures, 9 birds, 2 insects, 19 land animals, 8 sea creatures, 6 mythical creatures and 31 inanimate objects are spread across the heavens.
+Today, 14 mythical figures, nine birds, two insects, 19 land animals, 10 sea creatures, one head of hair, one snake, one dragon, one winged horse, one river and 29 inanimate objects are spread across the heavens.
+The total is greater than 88 because some constellations contain more than one element.